niwolos/TodoList/README.md

 # TodoList

-An amazing minimalistic TodoList web application - features yet to come.
+An amazing minimalistic TodoList web application.

+Includes a PWA installable version of the website as a web-app!